jamesshore/quixote/docs/api.md

 Unless serious bugs are found, this code will not ever change.
 Please do not suggest changes in this area; they will be refused.
 ```

-Breaking changes to any property or method in the API documentation will be described in the [change log](../CHANGELOG.md).
-All other properties and methods should be considered non-public and may change at any time.

-Class names may change at any time.
-Don't construct classes manually or refer to them by name.
-Any object you need can be obtained from a property or method call.